timnon/pyschedule/README.md

 solvers.pulp.solve(S,kind='CPLEX')
 ```

 pyschedule is under active development, there might be non-backward-compatible changes.
-The base features are explained in the following example.
+More base features are explained in the following example.

 # Alice and Bob optimize their bike paint shop with pyschedule